 1

-Electives may be selected from other REAL courses (see below) and available offerings in appropriate areas including the Schar School of Policy and Government; the School of Business; the Volgenau School of Engineering; the College of Humanities and Social Sciences; the College of Science; and the Carter School for Peace and Conflict Resolution.
+Electives may be selected from other REAL courses (see below) and available offerings in appropriate areas including the Schar School of Policy and Government; the Costello College of Business; the College of Engineering and Computing; the College of Humanities and Social Sciences; the College of Science; and the Carter School for Peace and Conflict Resolution.

-Students wishing to choose a field for emphasis may select, with the approval of a faculty advisor, 3 elective courses within the field that together constitute an emphasis area.
-They must also then take 3 courses outside the selected emphasis to reach the required elective total of 15.
+Students wishing to choose a field for emphasis may select, with the approval of a faculty advisor, 3 elective courses (9 credits) within the field that together constitute an emphasis area.
+They must also then take 2 additional courses (6 credits,) outside the selected emphasis to reach the required elective total of 15 credits.
 With prior approval of an advisor, students may design their own emphasis.
-The following are examples of fields for emphasis and courses within each field which may be selected.
+The following are examples of fields for emphasis and courses within each field which may be selected.".
+With prior approval of an advisor, students may design their own emphasis.

 Organizational Issues Emphasis